top of page

 Relationships become strong based on trust and respect from both the child and their caregiver, as well as whanau.
 When the group on average reaches 22-24 months of age the entire group will transition with their caregiver

-to the Teina space.
+into the Teina space.

 Our pepi have their own dedicated indoor and outdoor play space, plus two sleep rooms.